List of 40 Famous Forests in India to visit

 All types of accommodation are available near the sanctuary, from lavish resorts to forest bungalows and campsites.
 Oryx Forest Stay, Rithu Campings and Raindrops Resort are all within a 10 km radius of the forest.

-33. Parambikulam Tiger Reserve Kerala
+33. Parambikulam Tiger Reserve, Kerala

-Parambikulam Tiger Reserve is a part of the Nelliampathy – Anamalai subunit of the Western Ghats within Parambikulam Wildlife Sanctuary.
+Parambikulam Tiger Reserve is a part of the Nelliampathy–Anamalai subunit of the Western Ghats within Parambikulam Wildlife Sanctuary.
 It was established in 2010 and recently became a UNESCO World Heritage Site.

 The reserve has diversified habitats.
 Evergreen, moist, or dry deciduous trees are found on the surface.
 Teak trees, used for sturdy furniture, are found in abundance.